 In June 2019, the Government of Ontario introduced changes to the Conservation Authorities Act through the More Homes, More Choice Act, 2019 (Bill 108).
 On December 8, 2020, Bill 229 Protect, Support and Recover from COVID-19 Act received Royal Assent and included further legislative changes to the Conservation Authorities Act.
+On October 25, 2022, the government released More Homes Built Faster: Ontario’s Housing Supply Action Plan 2022-23.
+As part of this Action Plan, the government introduced Bill 23 – the More Homes Built Faster Act, 2022.

-These changes defines the mandatory programs and services that the province requires Conservation Authorities to deliver.
+These changes define the mandatory programs and services that the province requires Conservation Authorities to deliver.
 The Act also allows for Conservation Authorities to deliver other programs and services to meet local watershed needs either by way of an agreement with Municipalities or at the CA board

 members’ discretion.